ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 306 BPM, 1:30 | 7.62★\
 *description written by [Boaz](https://osu.ppy.sh/users/13302996)*

-Brace yourself for this extreme challenge of intensity with [AMAZING BREAK](https://osu.ppy.sh/beatmapsets/628412#taiko/1324887), where you will experience exactly the opposite of what the title suggest!
+Brace yourself for this extreme challenge of intensity with [AMAZING BREAK](https://osu.ppy.sh/beatmapsets/628412#taiko/1324887), where you will experience exactly the opposite of what the title suggests!

 *AMAZING BREAK* is quite an infamous song in other modes already, due to the of insane density of the song.
 Who else could map this song better than [nananass](https://osu.ppy.sh/users/7231722), a mapper known for pushing even high-ranked players to their limits with his extremely difficult maps.